travis-ci/docs-travis-ci-com/user/installing-dependencies.md

 ```
 {: data-file=".travis.yml"}

-### Taps and Casks
+### Installing Casks

-The Homebrew addon supports more than just packages.
-It also supports installing [casks][homebrew-cask]: GUI apps and other things that need to run installers rather than being built from source code.
-Many casks are not very useful for automated building and testing, but there may be some that you need for your builds.
+The Homebrew addon also supports installing [casks][homebrew-cask].
 You can add them to the `casks` key in the Homebrew addon configuration to install them:

 [homebrew-cask]: https://github.com/Homebrew/homebrew-cask